DukeLearningInnovation/duke-sakai-skins/README.md

 **Look at the scripts section of package.json** Some scripts have default arguments in them.
 Change them and save the file to change the skin or environment you want to dev against.

+## Stage 3: Deployment

+The github repo currently uses Travis-CI to watch the `master` branch for commits/pull requests and will automatically send the changed `dist/19.x` files

 ## Organization

 * `bin` contains bash scripts used in package.json